Lexicographic shellability of sects: Shelling

-Permutation-like objects such as clans are amenable to shelling orders given by labelling of edges in the poset diagram since the elements can be represented by strings of constant length for which we ascend in the partial order by acting on the symbols of the string.
-The basic idea for shelling orders in this context is to provide a labelling on the edges so that the lexicographically smaller chains are those that act on the earliest possible symbols of the strings first.
+Permutation-like objects such as clans are amenable to shelling orders given by labeling edges in the poset diagram, since the elements can be represented by strings of constant length for which we ascend in the partial order by acting on the symbols of the string.
+The strategy for shelling orders in this context is usually to provide a labeling on the edges so that the lexicographically smaller chains are those that act on the earliest possible symbols of the strings first.

-The main obstacle to finding a labelling that provides an $EL$- or $CL$-shelling for the larger poset of clans is that the first symbols that can be acted upon in a given clan are sometimes not the first symbols of the clan.
-For instance, the clan $\gamma={+}{+}{+}{-}{-}{-}$ is only covered by ${+}{+}11{-}{-}$, which is obtained by applying the $ff$-rise move at the rise $(3,4)$.
-But to reach another clan $\tau\geq\gamma$, it may be necessary to act on one of the first two symbols.
-Thus, if our labelling reflects the absolute positions of the labels we act upon, we will obtain descents in every chain containing this clan.
-We found further obstacles in our attempts to circumvent this difficulty using various labelling schemes that kept track of the relative positions of symbols that could be acted upon.

-However, by labelling the covering relations within sects according to the change on the associated partial permutations, we obtain an $EL$-labelling of the sects without much difficulty.
-As we have mentioned in the introduction, this labelling extends the one given in \cite{can19} to rook placements of arbitrary shape.
+One obstacle to finding an EL-labeling for the larger poset of clans is that the first symbols that can be acted upon in a given clan are sometimes not the first symbols of the clan.
+However, we can avoid this issue by labeling the covering relations within sects according to the change on the associated partial permutations.
+As we have mentioned in the introduction, this labeling extends the one given in \cite{can19} to rook placements of arbitrary shape.
 First we translate Lemma~\ref{lem:sectcovers} to the partial permutations of Definition~\ref{def:parper}.